 Information and data that the council is required to publish under other legislation or regulations is also made available on our website, such as gender pay gap data and payment performance data.
 Links published on our website where data is published elsewhere, for example, environmental data falling within scope of the INSPIRE regulations.

 Data we do not publish

-We do not publish data for functions we are not responsible for carrying out.
-For example, we are not responsible for social housing or off-street parking.
-These functions are normally carried out by other Staffordshire local authorities.
+We do not publish data for functions for which the county council is not responsible.
+For example, we are not responsible for social housing i.e. functions and activities carried out by other Staffordshire local authorities.

-We do not publish data which cannot be disclosed in a Data Protection Act compliant manner.
-If practicable we will publish anonymised data.
-We do not publish information falling within one or more exemptions or exclusions under the Freedom of Information Act or Environmental Information Regulations.
+We do not publish data which if disclosed may breach data protection principles.
+If practicable, we will publish anonymised, or redacted data.
+Nor do we publish data falling within one or more of the Freedom of Information Act exemptions or Environmental Information Regulations exceptions.